smritisars/smritisars/README.md

-## Hi there 👋 I am smriti saraswat, an engineer turned economist.
+## Hi there 👋 I am smriti saraswat, an engineer and economist.

 I create tools for **finance, trading, and data automation** — from portfolio trackers to risk analytics — turning raw data into decisions.
 Currently building projects in **asset management, portfolio analytics, and financial data pipelines** to showcase on my GitHub.